ParadigmFoundation/gov-portal-spec/README.md

 # Background

-Conceptual topics helpful for working with this project.
+Conceptual topics helpful for working with this project, beyond the assumed knowledge of basic Ethereum topics.

 ## Token curated registry